josh-ashkinaze/plurals/README.md

 # Structures

-Alright, so we went over how to set up agents and now we are going to discuss how to set up structures---which are the environments in which agents complete tasks.
+We went over how to set up agents and now we are going to discuss how to set up structures---which are the environments in which agents complete tasks.
 As of this writing, we have three structures: `ensemble`, `chain`, and `debate`.
 Each of these structures can optionally be `moderated`, meaning that at the end of deliberation, a moderator agent will summarize everything (e.g: make a final classification, take best ideas etc.)